HEART AND CIRCULATORY CONDITIONS

 The questionnaire, data items and related output categories for this topic are available in Excel spreadsheet format from the Downloads

 page of this product.

-- As this is a household based survey, people with heart or circulatory conditions who are resident in hospitals, nursing or convalescent homes, or similar accommodation were outside the scope of this survey.
-As a result, the survey will under-represent those with more severe conditions.
+- As this is a household based survey, people with heart or circulatory conditions who were resident in hospitals, nursing or convalescent homes, or similar accommodation were outside the scope of this survey.

 - Those cases of heart or circulatory conditions reported through the 'Long-term conditions' module, rather than the 'heart and circulatory conditions' module, have not necessarily been diagnosed by a doctor or nurse.
 Data for these respondents are identified by their conditions status of 4: Not known or not ever told, but condition current and long-term.

 - The conditions recorded are as reported by respondents.
 In some cases it could be expected that some conditions reported may be symptoms of other heart or circulatory conditions, or other conditions.
 For example, oedema may be a symptom of a heart valve disorder.
 Respondents were not asked to associate conditions in this way, such that both symptoms and underlying conditions may have been reported in some cases, and only symptoms or only conditions in other cases.

 In 2011-12, information about heart and circulatory conditions was collected in both the NHS and the NNPAS surveys (i.e. the AHS Core).